Training YOUR COBBERDOG

 The crate should never be used as a place of 'punishment'.
 It should be a place where puppy can have peace and quiet from the boisterous attention of the children, and where he feels safe and not likely to be disturbed.

 Your Rutlands puppy will have already been crate trained, but could try you out to see if you are really serious!
 If he complains, yelps or barks and refuses to stop when asked to 'be QUIET' put a blanket over the entire crate so the puppy can not see out.
 Only lift it up when your puppy has been quiet for at least five minutes.
 Lift the blanket, praise the puppy with his name and say 'GOOD QUIET' in a pleased tone, and then if he acts up again right away as he probably will, say 'QUIET' again and cover the crate over.
 Repeat until the lesson is learned.
 You'll be surprised how quickly this works!

 Raising dogs is like beginning a marriage....Start out the way you'd like to finish!

-If you let your puppy stand on his hind legs for cuddles, now while he is so small and cute, he will stand on his back legs, or jump up at you when he's big and cute too - but in a totally different way!
-Start on DAY ONE with guiding your new puppy so that he/she understands what is appropriate behaviour in your home right from the start.
+If you let your puppy stand on his hind legs for cuddles now while he is so small and cute, he will stand on his back legs, or jump up at you when he's big and cute too - but in a totally different way!
+Start on DAY ONE with guiding your new puppy so that he/she understands what is appropriate behavior in your home right from the start.

 When he jumps up on you for a cuddle, gently but firmly plant him down onto his little bottom, saying 'OFF' and then fondle and cuddle him when he has all four paws on the floor with "Good Off" in a pleased tone..... not too excitable or he'll jump right up and you'll have to start all over again.